intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 And you'd (probably) be right!
 It turns out that most simulation _and_ synthesis tools would end up agreeing with you.

 However, some lint tools will flag this `always_comb` block for what's called a "write after read" violation, even though this is perfectly legal SystemVerilog and will synthesize and simulate as you expect (probably).
-The reason is that he value of `mask` has changed after it's been used in that procedural block of code.
+The reason is that the value of `mask` has changed after it's been used in that procedural block of code.

 Imagine we rewrite the original design like this: